-Listed in the Dayton Daily News as a 2017 favorite nonfiction book: "There were some lovely memoirs published, and Shuly Cawood penned my favorite one."
+Selected as a Dayton Daily News 2017 favorite nonfiction book: "There were some lovely memoirs published, and Shuly Cawood penned my favorite one."

 "'The Going and Goodbye' is a gorgeously conceived expedition of a book. . . .
 If you read a lot of books then you probably know that feeling you can get when you encounter a writer who has written every single word with exquisite care and precision. . . .
 There are no wasted words here." ~ Yellow Springs News

 "Cawood’s memoir is peppered with flashes of profundity wrapped in astute observations." ~ Latino Book Review

 "This is a brave writer who moves lyrically and fearlessly toward self-knowledge, a writer who is willing to probe the darkness in the chambers of her own heart, not just the hearts of others. . . .
 This is a voice you can trust with your life." ~ Joyce Dyer, author of Gum-Dipped and Goosetown